Mevinb/Mevinb/README.md

     },
     architecture: ["Serverless Architecture", "Progressive web applications", "Single page applications"],
     currentFocus: "Building scalable applications with modern tech stack",
-    funFact: "I debug with console.log and I'm not ashamed of it! 🐛" };
+    funFact: "I debug with console.log and I'm not ashamed of it!"
+};
 ```